Tuesday – Another Day in Valletta

 Stop number three was the Teatro Manoel.
 This is the third oldest working theater in Europe.
 All tours of the theater are guided and scheduled hourly.
 In typical Maltese fashion, the woman who leads the tours is also the person who sells the tickets so the office looks abandoned until about 10 minutes prior to the tour.
 I got there early and sat sipping a Cisk in the courtyard café.
 CafeManoel

-The theater was commissioned in 1731 by the Grandmaster of the Knights of Malta opening in January 1732 as the Teatro Publicco.
-It has been in continuous use in one form or another (though not always as a theater) since that time.
+The theater was commissioned in 1731 by the Grandmaster of the Knights of Malta.
+Opening in January 1732 as the Teatro Publicco, it has been in continuous use in one form or another (though not always as a theater) since that time.
 There are about 600 seats in the theater and as with much of Malta the plain somewhat worn exterior belies the rich rococo interior.

-Here are some of facts quirky and otherwise I learned about the theater.
+Here are some facts quirky and otherwise I learned about the theater.
 (Almost every place you visit in Malta has quirky facts.)

-Until the last quarter of the eighteenth-century companies rather scandalously slept in the boxes of the theater until the practice was banned.
+Until the last quarter of the eighteenth-century, companies rather scandalously slept in the boxes of the theater until the practice was banned.

 When Napoleon conquered Malta in 1798, his administration appointed the first Maltese theater manager – a famous composer Niccolo Isouard.